chetanganatra/Excel-2-Elasticsearch/README.md

 --

 * Ensure the first row in the Excel file has field names and first worksheet is the data worksheet
-* To automate field mapping and data type, append each field name with an underscore "_" followed by one character each for Index Analysis and Data type.
-For e.g. a string field with name Author could be named as Author_NS
+* Append each field name with an underscore "_" followed by one character each for Index Analysis and Data type.
+For e.g. a string field with name Author could be named as Author_NS. i.e. Field is a String and Not_Analyzed index.
 * Index analysis character could be **N** => Not Analyzed and **A** => Analyzed
 * Data type character could be **I** => Integer, **D** => Date, **S** => String, **B** => Double
-* If not provided default field mapping is Not_Analyzed and String (_NS)
+* If not provided, default field mapping is Not_Analyzed and String (_NS)
-* For date fields choose custom format "dd-mmm-yyyy hh:mm:ss"
+* For Date fields choose custom cell format "dd-mmm-yyyy hh:mm:ss".
+In case you wish to use a different Date format in Excel, appropriate changes needs to be done in the perl code.

 **License**
 --